Table of Contents[Hide][Show]

 There are literally thousands of combinations of herbal teas, so there is one for every palate.
 Herbal teas can be very inexpensive if you buy the ingredients in bulk and you can mix up your own combinations!

 If you aren’t already an avid herbal tea drinker, here are some delicious combinations to break you in gently …

 Chamomile flower tea is one of the most consumed teas in the world behind regular black tea.
 Chamomile flowers have a naturally sweet taste with a hint of an apple flavor.
 Chamomile is a good herbal source of magnesium, and is known as a soothing and relaxing herb.

 It makes an excellent in the evening or in times of stress because of its mildly sedative and soothing properties.
 It is an excellent herb for children and can even be an effective remedy for pink eye.

-Mint tea is probably second to Chamomile in popularity among herbal teas.
-Peppermint tea soothes the digestive track and is helpful for heartburn, nausea and indigestion.
+Mint tea is probably second to chamomile in popularity among herbal teas.
+Peppermint tea soothes the digestive tract and is helpful for heartburn, nausea, and indigestion.
 I drink it daily in early pregnancy to help alleviate nausea and use it in a homemade digestive tincture.

-Raspberry Leaf Tea has a taste similar to regular black tea and can be combined with Stevia leaf to make a naturally sweet tea.
-I drink it hot in the winer and cold during the summer months and my kids like it iced (and sometimes with chia seeds in it).
-Herbalists often recommend Raspberry Leaf tea or tincture to women suffering from infertility, PCOS, endometriosis, or painful menses.
+Raspberry leaf tea has a taste similar to regular black tea and can be combined with stevia leaf to make a naturally sweet tea.
+I drink it hot in the winter and cold during the summer months and my kids like it iced (and sometimes with chia seeds in it).
+Herbalists often recommend raspberry leaf tea or tincture to women suffering from infertility, PCOS, endometriosis, or painful menses.